opendilab/DI-engine/ding/docs/source/best_practice/multi_buffer.rst

         while True:
             # ...
             new_data = collector.collect(train_iter=learner.train_iter)
-            # Push data into two buffers repectively.
+            # Push data into two buffers respectively.
 If you may change data in buffer, you can deepcopy it.
             policy_buffer.push(new_data, cur_collector_envstep=collector.envstep)
             value_buffer.push(new_data, cur_collector_envstep=collector.envstep)
             for i in range(cfg.policy.learn.update_per_collect):